chenasraf/massarg/README.md

 # massarg

-Flexible, powerful, and simple command/argument parser for JS applications.
+Massarg is a beautiful, flexible, powerful, and simple-to-use command/argument parser for JS applications, allowing you to create complex but easy applications that consume command-line arguments and commands.

 Yes, there are a lot of arg parsers.
 But hear us out.